tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 <!--- end load --->

-Data that has passed through arbitrary serializations and transformations can contain many anomolies.
-Empty is defined to allow tests to clearly separate concerns.
-An information Element containing invalid characters, (e.g. letters in an information element that would be expected to contain integers) or values (including string serializations of the NULL value) are NOTEMPTY and are the concern of tests that evaluate bdqdim:Conformance.
-Presence or absence of data is a concern for tests evaluating bdqdim:Completeness.
+Data that has passed through arbitrary serializations and transformations can contain many anomalies.
+Empty is defined to allow Tests to clearly separate concerns.
+An information Element containing invalid characters, (e.g. letters in an information element that would be expected to contain integers) or values (including string serializations of the NULL value) are NOTEMPTY and are the concern of Tests that evaluate bdqdim:Conformance.
+Presence or absence of data is a concern for Tests evaluating bdqdim:Completeness.

-A bdqffdq:InformationElement containing invalid characters (e.g. letters in an information element that would be expected to contain integers) or values (including string serializations of the NULL value) are NotEmpty, identifying that they are invalid is a concern of other tests evaluating bdqdim:Completeness.
+A bdqffdq:InformationElement containing invalid characters (e.g. letters in an information element that would be expected to contain integers) or values (including string serializations of the NULL value) are NOTEMPTY, identifying that they are invalid is a concern of other Tests evaluating bdqdim:Completeness.

-#### 2.1.1 Concerns of Empty (normative)
+#### 2.2.1 The Concept of Empty (normative)

 (1) Spaces, tabs, and other non-printing characters, treated as Empty.

-Objects that are null, or null values in a relational database, at the point of test execution, MUST be treated as bdq:Empty.
+Objects that are null, or null values in a relational database, at the point of Test execution, MUST be treated as bdq:Empty.

-(2) Serializations of NULL, treated as NotEmpty.
+(2) Serializations of NULL, treated as NNOTEMPTY.

-Data serialized from relational database systems may contain string representations of NULL, We considered, and explicitly rejected, treating common string serializations of null such as "\N" and "NULL" as empty values.
-String serializations of NULL outside of a database, present at the point of evaluation of a test, MUST be treated as bdq:NotEmpty.
-A test execution environment MAY deserialize these string serializations of NULL
+Data serialized from relational database systems may contain string representations of NULL.

+We considered, and explicitly rejected, treating common string serializations of null such as "\N" and "NULL" as empty values.
+String serializations of NULL outside of a database, present at the point of evaluation of a Test, MUST be treated as bdq:NotEmpty.
+A Test execution environment MAY deserialize these string serializations of NULL

-(3) Data values indicating an unknown, treated as NotEmpty.
+(3) Data values indicating an unknown, treated as NOTEMPTY.

 The definition of bdq:Empty is not applicable to a discussion of what value to include in a controlled vocabulary to indicate that no meaningful value is present, so no suggestion is made that "EMPTY" should be used as a data value to represent some form of "Null", "Unknown", "Not Recorded", etc. Choices there would fall into the semantics for some set of controlled vocabularies.
 The relevance to such a discussion is that this definition would treat an empty string as an empty value, with no semantics attached as to why the value is empty.

-(4) Independence of tests from the execution framework.
+(4) Independence of Tests from the execution framework.

-The evaluation of bdq:Empty MUST be at the point of evaluation of the test.
-This allows the tests to be independent of data serializations for transport and the representation of data in test execution environments.
+The evaluation of bdq:Empty MUST be at the point of evaluation of the Test.
+This allows the Tests to be independent of data serializations for transport and the representation of data in Test execution environments.

-In BDQ Core, bdq:Empty is used to evaluate bdqffdq:InformationElements within a test specification, it therefore means empty if the data set being evaluated does not contain the term matching the information element, or if the data set contains that term but the value for that term is empty.
-This is to allow the application programing interface expressed by the test bdqffdq:DataQualityNeed to be agnostic about the strucuture presented to a framework for executing the tests.
+In BDQ Core, bdq:Empty is used to evaluate bdqffdq:InformationElements within a Test specification, it therefore means empty if the data set being evaluated does not contain the term matching the information element, or if the data set contains that term but the value for that term is empty.
+This is to allow the application programing interface expressed by the Test bdqffdq:DataQualityNeed to be agnostic about the strucuture presented to a framework for executing the Tests.

-For csv data a column is either there or not in a data set, but in an rdf representation, some data objects could have relevant properties and others not - and the tests are independent of that.
+For csv data a column is either there or not in a data set, but in an rdf representation, some data objects could have relevant properties and others not - and the Tests are independent of that.

-#### 2.1.2 Example implementation of a function to assess Empty (non-normative)
+#### 2.2.2 Example implementation of a Function to Assess Empty (non-normative)

 Here is a java function to evaluate Empty, using trim() to exclude U+0020 (space), U+000A (LF), U+000D (CR) and the other non-printing characters in the unicode range U+0000 to U+0020, and also evaluating null as Empty.
-Test implementations can reuse a function like this for tests that evaluate bdq:Empty in their specification.
+Test implementations can reuse a function like this for Tests that evaluate bdq:Empty in their specification.

     public boolean isEmpty(String aString)  {
         boolean result = true;